michael-why/Calcify/README.md

 ## ℹ️ Overview

-> *If nothing else, try writing better READMEs because it will make you look more professional and legitimate.*

  We implemented a proprietary neural network, something we call Calcif-AI to complete mathematics equations like no one has ever done before.
 Before, we had human computers, now, with Calcify, we have computer computers.
  The program will comprehend a user inputted equation, use a advanced propietary AI model to calculate the answer (running locally), then provides them a answer.
 All of this is coexisting with a complex leveling and progression system that keeps users engaged longterm